GAD FREDERICK CLEMENT

 Signed Lower Left, "Clement"

-Over the course of a long and successful career, Gad Clement exhibited internationally with success, including at the Charlottenborg Exhibition, beginning in 1890, and the Salon des Artistes Français, from 1893.
-Clement was the recipient of numerous prizes, medals and juried awards including an honorable mention at the Paris Universal Exposition (1900) and the Gold Medal of the Munich Academy (1909).
+Over the course of a long career, Clement exhibited internationally with success including, from 1890, at the Charlottenborg Palace and, from 1893, at the Salon des Artistes Français.
+He was the recipient of numerous prizes, medals and juried awards including an honorable mention at the Paris Universal Exposition (1900), and a Gold Medal from the Munich Academy (1909).

 E. Benezit, Dictionnaire des Peintres, Sculpteurs, Dessinateurs, et Graveurs, Jacques Busse, 1999 Nouvelle Édition, Gründ 1911, Vol. 3, p.
 699; Thieme-Becker Allgemeines Lexikon der Bildenden Künstler von der Antike bis zu Gengenwart, Ulrich Thieme and Felix Becker, Deutscher Taschenbuch Verlag 1992, Vol. 7/8, p.
 79-80; Weilbach, Dansk Kunstnerleksikon, the Castle and Cultural Agency, Copenhagen; The tower, feb.
 1894; Pole.
 17.4.1909 (N. Lützhøft); 24.4.1909; Kr.
 Zahrtmann, En; E. Hannover, Danische Kunst des 19.
 Jajrj., Leipzig 1907, p.
 135; Kat. der Munchener Glaspal.-Ausst.
 1909; "Kunstbladet" 1898 p.
 149; et al.